rtimpone/iterm-settings/README.md

 # iTerm Settings

 These are the settings I use in the terminal app [iTerm 2](https://iterm2.com), as well as a basic .zshrc file I use for zsh.
-The settings a pretty basic - just a custom prompt, custom color scehem, and case-insensitive tab completion.
+The settings I use are relatively simple - just a custom prompt, some color schemes, and case-insensitive tab completion.

 ![](iterm_screenshot.png)